 4.3.2.
 Under Analyze | Set Measurements, click to select the cell shape parameters: cell area, perimeter and shape descriptor.

 4.3.3.
-Use the Freehand Line command, found under the Straight Line symbol, to manually draw around each cell, using cell membrane boundaries as a guide.
+Use the Freehand Selection tool to manually draw around each cell, using cell membrane boundaries as a guide.

 4.3.4.
 Press Ctrl + B keys on the keyboard to maintain the cell outline overlain on the image.
 Repeat for cells over each time-lapse frame.